SBELL39123/WanderWomen/README.md

   - JavaScript: Client-side interactivity (search bar functionality and event handling).

 - **Backend** :
-  - Node.js  backend integration for dynamic features like travel planner and suggestions.
+  - Node.js:  Backend integration for dynamic features like travel planner and suggestions.
-  - Express.js This web application framework for Node.js streamlines the creation of server routes and handling HTTP requests.
+  - Express.js: This web application framework for Node.js streamlines the creation of server routes and handling HTTP requests.
+  - Netlify: Live backend deployment and data storage.

 - **Libraries**:
   - **Leaflet.js**: For interactive maps that highlight top tourist attractions.